AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-09-01-kobo-vs-kindle/kobo-vs-kindle.md

 ## Built-in Light

-I like having an inbuilt light on the e-reader as I prefer to read before going to sleep.
+> I like having an inbuilt light on the e-reader as I prefer to read before going to sleep.

 Kobos have an adjustable backlight on almost all of their models.

 Kindle has edge lighting on some of its models.

 ## Exporting Highlights and Notes

+> I tend to highlight passages in the books I read and eventually turn them into summaries published at [Discoveries in Bookland](https://www.discoveriesinbookland.com/).

 Both Kobo and Kindle allow readers to highlight passages and export notes.